 Winter of 2014/15

-Giulia subscribed for the Amsterdam Science Innovation Award, and after a fantastic presentation, she was awarded with the first prize (5000 euro) out of 90 candidates.
+Concept of the re-scan confocal microscope is tested by Giulia De Luca at the Amsterdam Science Innovation Award competition.
+Good invention and fantastic presentation bring her the first prize (5000 euro) out of 90 candidates.

-A few months later she was awarded with another first prize: “Most promising scientist of Amsterdam” (1000 euro).
-This motivated the team to go on with the commercial track that was started.
+A few months later another first prize is awarded to Giulia De Luca: “Most promising scientist of Amsterdam” (1000 euro).
+This recognition motivates the team to continue the track of commercialization of the RCM.

-Expecting guests from Nikon Japan in early 2014, first steps were made to build the RCM in a relatively small box (A3-format).
-After the visit of the design manager from Nikon Japan, the team decided that they were on the right track, and decided to go on with further developments.
+Expecting guests from Nikon Japan in early 2014, first steps are made to build the RCM in a compact format (A3-sized box).
+After the visit, the inventors conclude that there is a great interest in the RCM, and decide to go on with further developments.

 Team – Ronald Breedijk, Giulia De Luca and Erik Manders – invented the RCM.

-Giulia De Luca, Venkat Krishnaswami and Christiaan Zeelenberg join the team
+Giulia De Luca, Venkat Krishnaswami and Christiaan Zeelenberg join the lab.